poeticninja/hapi-named-routes/README.md

 ## How it works:

-In your view template you can now access `path.name` where name is what you named the route.
+In your view template you can now access `path.name` where name is the id of the route.

-To name a route you need to pass the config object to the route with the app.name being defined.
+To name a route you need to pass the config object to the route with the id being defined.

 Example:
 ```